asseel-abdalla/Tridactyl/README.md

 # Tridactyl

-A pair programming project that decoded an tridactyl-encoded text file.
+A pair programming project with my peer Marie-Anne that decoded a tridactyl-encoded text file.
 Use the provided text files to test the decoding!